How To Care For Chickens In The Winter Basics

 As we’ve discovered, the hardest part of keeping any animals is having to troubleshoot and react once problems arise.
 This is especially true in the dead of winter!
 Preparing ahead of time and taking time to observe your chickens and react to problems quickly can save a lot of headaches down the road.

-Go out and secure that plastic around your chicken run when weather is nice in the fall so you’re not caught off guard when that early winter storm rolls through.
+While the weather is still nice in the fall, go out and secure that plastic sheeting around your chicken run so you’re not caught off guard when that early winter storm rolls through.

-Have electrical run to your coop well in advance so you’re not struggling with frozen fingers to unroll a stiff extension cord to your coop when their water starts freezing.
+Have electrical run to your coop well in advance so you’re not struggling with frozen fingers to unroll a stiff extension cord when their water starts freezing.

-Stock up on some extra bags of feed or bedding so you don’t run out during that 3-day blizzard!
+Stock up on some extra bags of feed or bedding so you don’t need to run out during that 3-day blizzard!

 chicken tractor in suburban backyard during winter

 And then spend time out with your chickens and pay attention to their cues.
-Are there signs of frostbite setting in?
-Do I need a better windbreak or is there too much moisture in the coop?
-Will they be happier if I give them more food than I have been?
+Are there signs of frostbite setting in from damp conditions?
+Do I need a better windbreak to prevent cold drafts?
+Will they benefit from more food or extra bedding?

 Keep watch and act quickly when you notice that something seems off.